sdc-china/IDA-doc/_posts/2018-03-17-test-write-java-command.md

 	  }
 	```

-	* **this.driver**: It is the object can handle browser UI.
+	* **this.driver**: It is the object that can handle the browser UI.
 	* **this.getTeamworksAPI()**: This method returns an object that can invoke the BAW server REST API.
-	* **this.result**: The result of the Java command, and the values in the result will pass to the following test commands in a test case.
+	* **this.result**: The result of the Java command, and the values in the result will be passed to the following test commands in a test case.

-6. Below is a completed example of Java command, you could also find it in the package **com.ibm.cte.sdc.bpm.testing.command.customized.MyJavaCommand**
+6. Below is a completed example of a Java command; you could also find it in the package **com.ibm.cte.sdc.bpm.testing.command.customized.MyJavaCommand**

 	```
 	package com.ibm.cte.sdc.bpm.testing.command.customized;